 Communicating with clients is always a big challenge on architectural projects.
 But using 3D visualization eases the friction.

-Working with a 3D rendering makes it easy to show clients how design plans will look when they’re fully built, all the way down to decorative styling and even different lighting conditions.
+A 3D architectural rendering makes it easy to show clients how design plans will look when they’re fully built, all the way down to decorative styling and even different lighting conditions.
 This reduces opportunities for confusion with clients, as they’ll get full visual clarity with an immersive 3D visualization.

 Collect (and act on) feedback in real time

 With 3D imagery, clients can give better feedback about what they want to see changed.
-Designers can alter their project accordingly and quickly provide another look for review, which accelerates the revision process and reduces the risk of miscommunication.
+Designers can alter their plans accordingly and quickly provide another look for review, which accelerates the design process and reduces the risk of miscommunication.

 Top-tier software programs also allow for team collaboration within the platform, so project stakeholders can immediately view floor plans and 3D visualizations.